kovi44/irrigation_node/README.md

 ![Sonoff 4ch Pro r2 Irrigation / Sprinkler node](/images/SONOFF4CHPro-2_1024x1024.png)

-Alternative firmware for Sonoff 4ch Pro **easy configuration using webUI, OTA updates, automation using timers and entirely local control over HTTP, or 433Mhz remote control**.
+Alternative Irrigation / Sprikler firmware for Sonoff 4ch Pro with **easy configuration using webUI, OTA updates, automation using timers and entirely local control over HTTP, or 433Mhz remote control**.
 _Written in Arduino IDE._

 If you like **Wifi Irrigation Node**, give it a star!